g-erson/MatchiServer/readme.md

 If not, curl (https://curl.haxx.se/) may be helpful.

 ### Create user
-DESCRIPTION: HTTP POST request to the resource /api/users containing json content body with the keys
-             'firstname', 'lastname' and optionally 'email'.
+HTTP POST request to the resource /api/users containing json content body with the keys 'firstname', 'lastname' and optionally 'email'.
 The server shall return json with the keys 'userid' and 'AuthToken'.

 ### Get user
-DESCRIPTION: HTTP GET request to the resource /api/users/{userid} with the custom header 'AuthToken' the
-             'AuthToken' being the same as is returned when creating a user, as seen above.
+HTTP GET request to the resource /api/users/{userid} with the custom header 'AuthToken' the 'AuthToken' being the same as is returned when creating a user, as seen above.
 Without the 'AuthToken' header, the server should return 'Unauthorised'.

 ### Delete user
-DESCRIPTION: HTTP DELETE request to the resource /api/users/{userid} with the custom header 'AuthToken' the
-             'AuthToken' the same as is returned when creating a user.
+HTTP DELETE request to the resource /api/users/{userid} with the custom header 'AuthToken' the 'AuthToken' the same as is returned when creating a user.
 Without the 'AuthToken' header, the server should return 'Unauthorised'.
 Subsequest get requests for this user should fail with 'Unauthorised'.

 # Lumen PHP Framework